NIH-HPC/swarm/README.md

 Because the space in /spin1/swarm is limited, old directories need to be removed.
 We want to keep the directories and files around for a while to use in investigations, but not forever.
 The leftovers are cleaned up daily by /usr/local/sbin/swarm_cleanup.pl in a root cron job on biowulf.
 At the moment, subdirectories and their accompanying symlinks are deleted under these circumstances:

--- If there is a proper jobid symlink (meaning that the job was successfully submitted), the directory and symlink are removed one week after the entire swarm job array has ended
+..* Proper jobid symlink (tmpXXXXXXXX, meaning that the job was successfully submitted) ...the directory and symlink are removed **one week after the entire swarm job array has ended** ..* Job submission failed (tmpXXXXXXXX_FAIL)
+...the subdirectory and symlink are removed when the **modification time of the directory exceeds one week** ..* Development mode (devXXXXXXXX)
--- If the job submission failed (_FAIL) or if the swarm was created in development mode (dev), then the subdirectory and symlink are removed when the modification time of the directory exceeds one week.
+...the subdirectory and symlink are removed when the **modification time of the directory exceeds one week**

 When run in --debug mode, swarm_cleanup.pl prints out a very nice description of what it might do:

 ```
+$ swarm_cleanup.pl --debug
 Getting jobs
 Getting job states and ages since ending
 Getting symlinks for real jobs